Dip Coating: Practical Guide to Theory and Troubleshooting

 If crystallisation has occurred before deposition, it may be possible to redissolve by heating the ink.
 Additionally, inks should always be filtered before use to remove any contamination.
 The pore size used in the filtration should be roughly the same as the thickness of the film, to reduce any visible contamination.
 Pore sizes of around 2µm are recommended, but smaller can be used if necessary.
 If the inks are being stored, they should be regularly filtered.

 Evaporation Cooling Effects

 The evaporation of solvents during the drying phase cools both the substrate and the film.
 This cooling could lead to several problems during subsequent film formation, leaving crater-like marks in the fine structure of the film.
-On a macroscale, this can create a hazy coating where there should be a transparent one (as shown in Figure 13).
+On a macroscale, this can create a hazy coating where there should be a transparent one as seen in the figure below.